Lodington/RoRCheats/README.md

   - Stats Menu -> Will display current stats of the player
   - Item Spawn Menu -> Will pop open a list of all the items in the game can be spawned in on the players location
   - Teleporter Menu -> Will spawn all the orbs (Gold, Newt, and celestial) before the teleportor starts
+  - Lobby Management -> Menu to kick / edit players
   - Noclip -> Allows Player to fly (needs work)
-  - Mouse 4 button toggle -> Will enable mouse 4 to be used to open the menu
   - Give Money -> Gives the local player Money, incrementable by 100
   - Give Lunar Coins -> Gives the local player Lunar Coins, incrementable by 10
   - Give Experience -> Give the local player Experience, incrementable 100